michaellaszlo/color-blending-demo/README.md

-# little-color-mixer
+# Color blending demo

-A web-based color mixer that lets you mix a palette of predefined colors into a new color.
-Move the sliders to vary the proportion of each color.
-The colors are mixed in two ways: by alpha compositing and by arithmetic mean.
+## How to make a new color from a combination of existing colors

-I wrote this code to answer a question on Stack Overflow:
+This web page was written to answer a Stack Overflow question:

 http://stackoverflow.com/questions/29951130/how-can-i-create-a-color-with-values-for-green-blue-orange-and-gold-only/

+The page presents a palette of four predefined colors that are mixed with two methods&mdash;alpha compositing and arithmetic average&mdash;to make a pair of new colors.
+The proportions of the predefined colors can be adjusted by sliding the bars above the color palette.